IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 I’ve eaten at “the best” chippies all over Britain, Ireland, Canada and USA and never once have the chips been delightful.
 I like fries!
 Poutine, vlaamse frites, regular begular fast food fries with white vinegar extra salt and ketchup, all terrific.
 Idk why I don’t like them with battered fish.
 Even contemplating “great fries” alongside a delicious halibut is unappetizing, it just seems to me like a poor culinary union

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:38 (five days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:38 (one month ago)

 If I had to pick one version of deep-fried potato objects it’d be patatas bravas, what a fine thing to eat

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:40 (five days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:40 (one month ago)

 xp if they are "limp" then that's not the best